 Cordoba was founded by the Romans in 2nd century BC.
 The Moors conquered it in the 8th century and built splendid mosques, palaces and public buildings.
 In the 13th century it was conquered by the Catholic Kings.

 The Historic Centre of Cordoba reflects thousands of years of occupation by different cultural groups – Roman, Visigoth, Islam, Judaism and Christian.
-It reflects the urban and architectural complexity of Roman era and the splendour of the great Islamic city which was between the 8th and the 10th centuries.
+It reflects the urban and architectural complexity of Roman era and the splendour of the great Islamic city between the 8th and the 10th centuries.
 There are still many ancestral homes and traditional houses built around interior courtyards which are Roman in origin with an Andalusian touch.
 Most still feature the presence of water and plants in daily life.

 The Mezquita Mosque/Cathedral